principia-game/principia-web/templates/markdown/rules.md

 7. Moderation action taken by staff members are **final** until they are lifted at a later date.
 Circumventing moderation actions are **strictly forbidden**.

-To report content that violates these rules, you can press the Report link which is available in the footer on any page when logged in.
+To report content that violates these rules, you can press the Report link which is available in the footer on any page of the website.
 Please describe what it is you are reporting, if it is not obvious.

+The website administrator is [ROllerozxa](/user/1), and he has oversight for the moderation of content which is posted to the website, as reasonably required by applicable law.

 In cases where a crime may have been committed we reserve the right to contact ISPs and/or law enforcement, including any relevant details about the incident and the affected user.